The annual Hot Summer Nights Concert Series is a series of free concerts performed in the college’s outdoor-indoor amphitheater.

 This enduring group from Duluth is noted for providing popular hit music and crowd-pleasing fun.
 With the always-entertaining Don Buck leading the way, the show is full of surprises and good humor–and the group loves to perform here.
 If it is a classic song from the radio that you want to hear, then this is the group for you.

-The Cloquet Community Band will also perform one concert this summer at 7:00 p.m. on a Monday to be determined.
+The Cloquet Community Band will also perform one concert this summer at 7:00 p.m. on Monday, July 15.

 Cloquet-area neighbors and friends play classic Sousa marches, Broadway show tunes, and familiar concert band music.